-Despite all the comic nature of the hodgepodge of technology of all times and peoples, familiarity with the Indian fleet leaves a very clear impression:
+Despite all the comic nature of the hodgepodge of technology from all times and peoples, familiarity with the Indian fleet leaves a very distinct impression:

 1. Indian fleet is developing!
 Whether he can ever compare in strength with the US Navy or the Chinese Navy is unknown.
 But the trend is evident.

-2. Despite the absurd, at first glance, ship composition, the Indian fleet absorbed the most promising concepts of modern naval combat - deck aircraft, long-range anti-ship missiles, nuclear submarines, diesel-electric submarines and naval submarines, frigates and destroyers of various sizes and purposes.
-You can criticize the Indians for the lack of a clear program of development of the Navy, but it is impossible not to recognize the merits of the leadership of the Indian fleet in improving the country's defense.
-Hindus almost always choose the best (at least from the offer).
+2. Despite the absurd, at first glance, ship structure, the Indian fleet absorbed the most promising concepts of modern naval battle - deck aviation, long-range anti-ship missiles, nuclear submarines, diesel-electric submarines and nuclear submarines, frigates and destroyers of various sizes and purposes.
+One can criticize the Indians for the lack of a clear program for the development of the Navy, but one cannot but recognize the merits of the leadership of the Indian Navy in improving the country's defense capability.
+Hindus almost always choose the best (at least from the one suggested).

 Behind - half a century of sea victories.
 Fighting minesweeper "Bengal" with two Japanese auxiliary cruisers (1942).
 Defeat of the Portuguese squadron during the landing operation on Goa (1961).
 Two Indo-Pakistan wars: the sinking of the Gazi submarine, successful raids of Indian missile boats on Karachi.
 The prevention of a military coup in the Maldives and the successful interception of a cargo ship captured by mercenaries.
 Every time the Indians showed themselves to be excellent sailors.